Proposed tailings dam for Indonesian zinc mine 'almost certain' to collapse | DW | 02.06.2021

 Zulkarnaen said the dam was designed to hold back a 1-in-a-100-year flood — and not the industry standard 1-in-10,000-year flood or greater — because the Indonesian government does not have data stretching back further.

-The nearest weather station only has 10 years of data, and the next-closest station with thirty years of data is hundreds of kilometers away at a different elevation, said Emerman.
+The nearest weather station only has 10 years of data, and the next closest station with 30 years of data is hundreds of kilometers away at a different elevation, Emerman said.
 That lack of data calls for tighter standards, not looser ones, he added, calling into question the reliability of even the 100-year-flood projection.